ENCCS/gnn-transformers/content/index.rst

 This lesson material is developed by the `EuroCC National Competence Center Sweden (ENCCS) <https://enccs.se/>`_ and the `Research Institutes of Sweden <https://ri.se/>`_.

-The lesson material is licensed under `CC-BY-4.0
+The lesson material is licensed under `CC-BY-SA-4.0
-<https://creativecommons.org/licenses/by/4.0/>`_ and can be reused in any form
+<https://creativecommons.org/licenses/by-sa/4.0/>`_ and can be reused in any form
 (with appropriate credit) in other courses and workshops.
 Instructors who wish to teach this lesson can refer to the :doc:`guide` for practical advice.

 See also
 --------
-There are a growin number of resourses for graph neural network, here are good places to start:
+There are a growing number of resourses for graph neural network, here are good places to start:

 - Stanford CS224W: Machine Learning with Graphs.
 This material covers all manner of statistical learning on graphs, as well as many fundamental topics from graph theory.
 The lectures and notebook exercises are available online